 First, we look at the resources.

-Resources: These represent Shopify objects as MCP resource types with predictable URIs (Uniform Resource Identifiers) and fields.
+- Resources: These represent Shopify objects as MCP resource types with predictable URIs (Uniform Resource Identifiers) and fields.
 The objects include Product, Order, Customer, InventoryItem, etc.

-Handle Rate Limits, Pagination & Consistency
+Handle Rate Limits, Pagination, and Consistency

-Get Real-time Context With Webhooks & Caching
+Get Real-Time Context With Webhooks & Caching

-Set up Shopify Webhooks (orders, products, and inventory) to keep your MCP servers’ context fresh.
 Cache frequently-read data (for example, product catalog slices) with short TTLs and invalidate on webhook events.
 So the AI sees a near-real-time state without excessive API calls.

-Safety, Idempotency & Auditing
+Safety, Idempotency, and Auditing

-Enforce least-privilege scopes: grant only the Shopify permissions the MCP tool actually needs.
+- Enforce least-privilege scopes: grant only the Shopify permissions the MCP tool actually needs.

 Minimal Node.js Example (MCP Tool Calling Shopify Admin GraphQL)